MarcMcIntosh/free-code-camp-projects/README.md

 Add google search API_KEY and CSE_ID to .env for the image-search program

 #### Development
+*For some of the applications couchdb or pouchdb-server shnould be avialable at 127.0.0.1:5984*

 Run in development with hot module reloading with `npm start`

 #### Production